During the October 26, 2022 maintenance window, Singularity was removed and replaced with Apptainer. The commands

 To build and test a container from the recipe from an interactive session on a GPU node:

-As a tensorflow example, you could use the following script:
+As a TensorFlow example, you could use the following script:

-Singularity supports MPI pretty well since, by default, the network is the same inside and outside the container.
+Apptainer supports MPI pretty well since, by default, the network is the same inside and outside the container.
 The more complicated bit is making sure that the container has the right set of MPI libraries.
 MPI is an open specification, but there are several different implementations (OpenMPI, MVAPICH2, and Intel MPI to name three) with some non-overlapping feature sets.
 If the host and container are running different MPI implementations, or even different versions of the same implementation, hilarity may ensue.

 The general rule is that you want the version MPI inside the container to be the same version or newer than the host.
 You may be thinking that this is not good for the portability of your container and you are right.
 Containerizing MPI applications is not terribly difficult with Singularity, but it comes at the cost of additional requirements for the host system.